wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/settings.rst

 About
 -----

-This section provides information about your currently installed Wazuh dashboard app package, such as version, revision, and installation date.
-If you want to discover what's new on each app release, you can go to our `Changelog file <https://github.com/wazuh/wazuh-kibana-app/blob/master/CHANGELOG.md>`_ to check it out.
+This section provides information about your currently installed Wazuh dashboard package, such as version, revision, and installation date.
+If you want to discover what's new on each release, you can go to our `Changelog file <https://github.com/wazuh/wazuh-kibana-app/blob/master/CHANGELOG.md>`_ to check it out.

 .. thumbnail:: ../../images/kibana-app/features/settings/about.png
   :align: center